 1. In a bowl, whisk together the flours, baking powder, baking soda and salt.

-2. With an electric mixer, or by hand, beat the butter until soft.
+2. In the bowl of a stand mixer with the paddle attachment, or by hand in a large bowl (and a strong arm!), beat the butter until soft.
 Add the sugar and beat until creamy.
 If using a mixer, stop it once or twice and scrape down the sides.

 3. Add the eggs one at a time until completely incorporated, then the vanilla.

 4. Add the flour mixture in three batches, incorporating it as you go.

 5. Mix in the oats and chocolate chips.
 The dough is quite stiff at this point and if you’re not using a powerful standing electric mixer, you may wish to roll up your sleeves and use your hands, like I did.

 6. Set mounds, each a generous two tablespoons (about the size of an unshelled walnut) of dough, evenly-spaced onto the baking sheet.

 7. Bake for 10-11 minutes, until just beginning to set.
 A few minutes before they'd done, open the oven door and use a pancake turner or metal spatula to lightly, but surely, tap the tops of the cookies down, so the tops are flat.
 (This helps keeps the cookies moist, once baked.)Heidi’s admonition in her recipe should be ringing in your ears at this point…”Don’t overbake these; if anything, underbake them” certainly holds true.